GaryHughes/fixorchestra/README.md

-                        Display the definition of a message --list-messages       List all the messages in this orchestration --list-fields         List all the fields in this orchestration
+                        Display the definition of a message --list-messages       List all the messages in this orchestration --list-fields         List all the fields in this orchestration --list-enumerated-fields
+                        List all fields with an enumerated value
 ```

 ```